kyyyylee/DWDD3770-starter-svelte/README.md

-# :love_letter: Welcome to my Svelte Project! :love_letter:
+# Welcome to my Svelte Project!

 For my DWDD 3770 RIA I class at UVU